sheodox/jimaku-player/CONTRIBUTING.md

 * **src/Subtitles.svelte** - The component that actually shows the subtitles over the video.
 * **src/Tray.svelte** - The sidebar that contains settings for how the script behaves, and a list of recent subtitles to easily view if you missed what someone said.
+* **static/{index,video}.html** some test pages that mock VRV's video player, and some Tampermonkey API methods, along with serving the userscript already on the page.